hwikgren/heritrix3/README.md

 # Heritrix for language identification

-This is a Heritrix implemantation used in Finno-Ugric languages and the Internet project with the language identifier developped in the same project.
-The Heritrix used was forked from Internet archive's github page on November 22, 2017, but most of the changes were made already to Heritrix-3.1.1 version.
+This is a Heritrix implementation used in [Finno-Ugric languages and the Internet project](http://suki.ling.helsinki.fi/eng/project.html) with the language identifier developped in the same project.
+The Heritrix used was forked from [Internet archive's github page](https://github.com/internetarchive/heritrix3) on November 22, 2017, but most of the changes were already made to version Heritrix-3.1.1.

-The language identifier can be found here.
+## How to use this version of Heritrix

+The default location of the language identifier is localhost port 8082.
+You should start the language identifier to listen to this port or change the location in org.archive.extractor.LanguageTester.java in the commons module.

+You can change the wanted language list, but the language codes used have to be in the ISO 639-3 standard.
+You can print the text of all the pages to the warc files by changing the basePresedence for HighestUriQueuePresedencePolicy (BdbFrontier in crawler-beans.cxml) to 1.

+The tests of the original heritrix release do not work with the changes, so you have to build the project with tests turned off.

 ## Changes to the original Heritrix